 The IBC of Madeira has therefore been fully integrated in the Portuguese and E.U. legal systems and, as a consequence, it is regulated and supervised by the competent Portuguese and E.U. authorities in a transparent and stable business environment, marking a clear difference from the so-called “tax havens” and “offshore jurisdictions”, since its inception.

-In 2007, the European Commission authorized the new State aid regime for new companies incorporated between 2007 and 2013 and the extension of the deadline of the tax reductions until the end of 2020.
+In 2015, the European Commission agreed to the new State aid regime for new companies incorporated between 2015 and 2020 and the extension of the deadline of the tax reductions until the end of 2027.

-The present tax regime is outlined in Article 36º of the Portuguese Tax Incentives Statute.
+The present tax regime is outlined in Article 36º-A of the Portuguese Tax Incentives Statute.

 The Contribution for the Local Economy

 Available data clearly demonstrates the contribution that this development programme has brought to the local economy over its 20 years of existence:

 The International Business Centre of Madeira comprises presently three sectors of investment: the Industrial Free Trade Zone, the International Shipping Register - MAR and the International Services.